 Getting optional insurance

-- Request the amount of insurance that best reflects your annual insurable earnings up to a maximum of $90,300 for 2018 (this maximum is based on the average industrial wage for Ontario for the year)
+- Request the amount of insurance that best reflects your annual insurable earnings up to an annual maximum.
+See this year's annual maximum.

 Changes in your annual earnings